 8. It’s well-known that Richard Nixon made a famous speech in which he said he was not going to give back Checkers, a Cocker Spaniel that was a gift to his daughters.
 Strangely, after the speech, Checkers was never seen again.
 Or was he?

-*Please note that these observations do not reflect the political or corporate beliefs of petswelcome.com.
+*Please note that these observations have been revised and expanded to 12.
+They do not reflect the political or corporate beliefs of petswelcome.com.
 We are a company run by dogs and cats and therefore have no political leanings or preferences.
 We say whatever is on our mind at the time.
 We say them to get treats.